 The Beginning Hour demo is full of clues as to what Resident Evil VII is really about, a number of head-scratching unsolved mysteries, and key items with apparently no purpose.
 PlayStation 4 gamers are free to check out the Beginning Hour demo and attempt to solve its conundrums to their heart’s content, as well as get a taste of what to expect once Resident Evil VII hits store shelves early next year.

 Resident Evil VII is scheduled to release on January 24th, 2017 for PC, PlayStation 4, and Xbox One.
 Even though it's multiplatform, the definitive Resident Evil VII experience definitely appears to be on PlayStation 4.

 Not only do PlayStation 4 owners have exclusive access to the Beginning Hour demo, but they also have timed-exclusivity for the game’s virtual reality feature.
 For 12 months after Resident Evil VII is available, PlayStation VR will be the only way to play the game in virtual reality, with the possibility of it expanding to Oculus Rift and HTC Vive in the future.
 Resident Evil VII will also have enhanced graphics on PlayStation 4 Pro, so that’s something else potential consumers should keep in mind.

-With a few months to go until the game’s release, Capcom is likely to reveal plenty more when it comes to Resident Evil VII.
+With a couple of months to go until the game’s release, Capcom is likely to reveal plenty more when it comes to Resident Evil VII.
 There are still many story details that have yet to be revealed, as well as numerous unanswered questions in regards to the Beginning Hour demo and its purpose.
 Fans can expect Capcom to pull the curtain back a little more over the next few months, but we suspect most answers will have to wait until gamers actually get their hands on the game early next year.

 Resident Evil VII will be available on January 24, 2017 for PC, PlayStation 4, and Xbox One.